After a loved one dies, how do probate courts handle home ownership in multiple states?

 - Professional Ancillary Probate Attorney

 Also, if there is ownership of real estate in more than one state, then additional ancillary probate cases will need to be opened in each state.
 Without an ancillary estate opened for each state, then any deeds or other transfers of that real estate may not be binding and a cloud on title could result.
 Dean Patrick can help you every step of the way.
-At the Law Office of Dean E. Patrick, PLLC, we know exactly how to handle these processes, no matter ho couples they may seem.
+At the Patrick & Associates, PLLC., PLLC, we know exactly how to handle these processes, no matter ho couples they may seem.

 We know that having an experienced lawyer is extremely important in these cases.
 Dean Patrick has extensive experience as a probate attorney and can help you every step of the way.
 If your loved one has passed and you need to handle the real estate they owned in multiple states, call the experienced ancillary probate lawyers at the law office of Dean Patrick today.